Maryland Rep is running for president in 2020

 Delaney is a self-made businessman who has launched two companies and could pour millions of dollars of his own money into the campaign.

-In Congress, his positions that put him at odds with many Democratic primary voters, include his opposition to a $15 minimum wage and his support for the Trans-Pacific Partnership trade deal.
+In Congress, his positions have put him at odds with many Democratic primary voters, including his support for the Trans-Pacific Partnership trade deal.
+He previously pushed minimum wage hikes, but for amounts short of the $15 an hour that progressives have sought (and Delaney now says he backs).
 He has proposed allowing businesses to repatriate money earned overseas without paying taxes in exchange for buying infrastructure bonds.

 By beating other candidates into the race by as much as two years, Delaney could hope to surpass the small roles played by former Rhode Island Gov. Lincoln Chafee and former Virginia Sen. Jim Webb in the 2016 Democratic race.